buenrostrolab/buenrostrolab.github.io/01-research.md

 <a href="https://www.cell.com/cell/abstract/S0092-8674(18)30446-X" target="_blank">human hematopoiesis</a>,
 however, our efforts are collaborative and we welcome new endeavors.
-In previous work, we have used some of the experimental and computational methods described above to both understand molecular effectors that govern
-<a href="https://www.cell.com/cell/fulltext/S0092-8674(18)31650-7" target="_blank">hematopoietic cell fate</a> and in addition we use these findings to better understand the ontogeny of the human cancer,
-Acute Myeloid Leukemia (AML).<br><br>
+In previous work, we have used some of the experimental and computational methods described above to both understand molecular effectors that govern hematopoietic cell fate and in addition we use these findings to better understand the ontogeny of the human cancer, Acute Myeloid Leukemia (AML).<br><br>